DominicBreuker/stego-toolkit/README.md

 For these cases, several tools to generate wordlists are included:
 - [john](http://www.openwall.com/john/): the community enhanced version of John the Ripper can expand your wordlists.
 Create a base wordlist with a few candidate passwords and use `john` to create many variants of them.
 Use `john -wordlist:/path/to/your/wordlist -rules:Single -stdout > /path/to/expanded/wordlist` to apply extensive rules (~x1000) `john -wordlist:/path/to/your/wordlist -rules:Wordlist -stdout > /path/to/expanded/wordlist` for a reduced ruleset (~x50).
 - [crunch](https://tools.kali.org/password-attacks/crunch): can generate small wordlists if you have a pattern in mind.
 For instance, if you know the passwords ends with 1984 and is 6 letters long, use `crunch 6 6 abcdefghijklmnopqrstuvwxyz -t @@1984` will generate the 26 * 26 = 676 passwords aa1984, ab1984, ... up to zz1984.
 The format is `crunch <min-length> <max-length> <charset> <options>` and we used the templating option.
-Check out `less /usr/share/crunch/charset.lst` to see the charsets crunch ships with.
+Check out `less /usr/share/crunch/charset.lst` to see the char sets crunch ships with.
 - [CeWL](https://digi.ninja/projects/cewl.php): can generate wordlists if you know a website is related to a password.
 For instance, run `cewl -d 0 -m 8 https://en.wikipedia.org/wiki/Donald_Trump` if you suspect a picture of Donald Trump contains an encrypted hidden message.
 The command scrapes the site and extracts strings at least 8 characters long.